Table of Contents

 Boost inventory turnover

-If the minimum order quantity amount is too high and you haven’t proven out your business model or product-market fit yet, it’s best to look elsewhere.
-Otherwise, you’ll have spent too much money that you may not be able to recover, while also paying for warehousing.
+If the minimum order quantity is too high and you haven’t proven your business model or product-market fit yet, it’s best to look for a different supplier with a lower MOQ (or none at all).
+Otherwise, you may end up investing too much money in inventory that may not sell – all while paying higher warehousing costs.

 Find other suppliers or distributors